rust-embedded/critical-section/README.md

 * The [`msp430`] crate provides an implementation for all MSP430 microcontrollers via its `critical-section-single-core` feature
 * The [`rp2040-hal`] crate provides a multi-core-safe critical section for the RP2040 microcontroller via its `critical-section-impl` feature
 * The [`avr-device`] crate provides an implementation for all AVR microcontrollers via its `critical-section-impl` feature
-* The [`esp-hal-common`] crate provides an implementation for ESP32 microcontrollers which is used by the ESP HALs
+* The [`esp-hal`] crate provides an implementation for ESP32 microcontrollers which is used by the ESP HALs
 * The [`embassy-rp`] crate provides a multi-core-safe critical section for the RP2040 microcontroller via its `critical-section-impl` feature
 * The [`nrf-softdevice`] crate provides a critical section that's compatible with the nRF soft-device firmware via its `critical-section-impl` feature